Affective Coping

 Coordinating an international ‘Loneliness Project’ project:

-Ronald P. Rohner, Ph.D., Executive Director of the Rohner Center and Professor Emeritus of Family Studies and Anthropology at the University of Connecticut, Storrs. r.rohner@uconn.edu
+Ronald P. Rohner, Ph.D., Executive Director of the Rohner Center and Professor Emeritus of Family Sciences and Anthropology at the University of Connecticut, Storrs. r.rohner@uconn.edu

-Sean Seepersad, Ph.D., CEO/President of the Web of Loneliness Institute and Adjunct Professor in Human Development and Family Studies, Hartford Branch, UConn. sean.seepersad@uconn.edu
+Sean Seepersad, Ph.D., CEO/President of the Web of Loneliness Institute and Adjunct Professor in Human Development and Family Sciences, Hartford Branch, UConn. sean.seepersad@uconn.edu

-Alex Molaver, Ph.D. scholar, Human Development and Family Studies, UConn, Storrs. alex.molaver@uconn.edu
+Alex Molaver, Ph.D. scholar, Human Development and Family Sciences, UConn, Storrs. alex.molaver@uconn.edu

 Parental Alienation